tomchen/react-printable-cv/README.md

 In `settings/index.js`, change `inline_resources` to false to have separate resource files instead of the standalone HTML.
 You can also set `one_chunk` to false to have multiple JavaScript chunk files.

-It support mordern browsers and IE 11, although it may have some [Flexbox](https://caniuse.com/flexbox) rendering problem in IE 11.
+It support mordern browsers and IE 11 via Polyfills, although it may have some [Flexbox](https://caniuse.com/flexbox) rendering problem in IE 11.

+You'll find the Chrome generated PDF usually much smaller than Word generated PDF.
+(However, it's not the case for Firefox.)
+The final standalone HTML, albeit unzipped, is also reasonably small, the demo file that contains one image, two font weights and 3 PDF files has a size of only 1 MB.

 ## Multi-language